dhleong/elite-mfd/README.md

 ## Installation

-For now, clone the repo somewhere
+For now, clone the repo somewhere, then install the UI stuff using

+    cd resources/public && bower install

 ## Usage